What is a garment?

 c.
 Furnishing (automated)

-7. As per material Source:
+8. As per the material Source:

 a.Leather (leather)